raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 is also a personal account of my experiences besides being a suitably technical introduction to my project.

-So, by the end of this post, I hope to provide everyone a clear idea of what I have been working on and why it matters, describe my progress on the project, and share the marvelous experience of working with the OpenSNP team.
+So, by the end of this post, I hope to provide everyone with a clear idea of what I have been working on and why it matters, describe my progress on the project, and share the marvelous experience of working with the OpenSNP team.

 ### Project